Audi e-tron boot space, seating & towing

 - 1VerdictAudi's first production electric car is impressive, but also outclassed by rivals like the Jaguar I-Pace and Tesla Model X

-- 6Practicality & boot space - currently readingSeven seats aren't an option, but in other respects the Audi e-tron is practical and family-friendly
+- 6Boot space, seating & practicality - currently readingSeven seats aren't an option, but in other respects the Audi e-tron is practical and family-friendly